EESI/16s_embeddings/README.md

 # Read Embeddings

-For our read embedding, we will use a subset of reads from the Human Microbiome Project.
+For our read embedding, we will use a subset of reads from the Human Microbiome Project (/examples/hmp\_subset.fasta.gz).
 This will embed each individual read into its own numeric vector.
 Similar to before, we only need to pass a couple arguments, the location of the working directory that contains the model we just trained, a prefix, and the HMP sequences.
 Because we subsetted the query sequences to so few, the total count for many of the k-mers will be 0.
 The approach requires us to normalize each embedding by the total number of reads.
 As we iterate through kmers, we divide the embedding by the total number of the given kmer, which will be 0 in this case.
 Thus, we will turn off the normalization for now.
 In a realistic example, the kmer count will not be 0.

 ```bash
 ./2_embed_reads.py -n 0 -w testing/ -q examples/hmp_subset.fasta.gz -p exread